WilmerU7899/sno/causes.md

 <h2>Activity </h2>
 <p>Being active for at least 30 minutes per day for the majority of the week can lower the risk of obesity.
 But to stay at a healthy weight, or to lose weight, most people need at least an hour of physical activity per day. </p>
 <p>Staying active is not purely someone's choice.
-Build environments like transportation systems or buildings can influence how much we move around.
-[NIH]("https://pubmed.ncbi.nlm.nih.gov/19298418/") </p>
+Build environments like transportation systems or buildings can influence how much we move around.</p> [NIH]("https://pubmed.ncbi.nlm.nih.gov/19298418/")

 <hr class="major" />

 <h2>Toxic Environment </h2>
 <p>The environment around us can influence what we eat.
 For example, if it is difficult to access healthy food and easy to access candy from a convenience store, we would tend to gravitate towards the candy.
 Sometimes marketing for unhealthy foods and sugary drinks are unavoidable.
 Junk foods can be sold at school, work, or at the corner store.
 They are also displayed on television which create a desire for the food.
 Television also causes people to be less active throughout the day, which can also contribute to weight gain. </p>

 <p>Nutritious foods could also be more expensive than junk food.
 In the past 30 years, the price of fruit and vegetables rose much faster than the prices of all other consumer goods in the U.S. At the same time, the price for candy and carbonated drinks declines relative to the other products.
-This forced people to consume more sugars than whole foods, simply because they could not afford it.
-[NIH]("https://pubmed.ncbi.nlm.nih.gov/19357400/?dopt=Citation") </p>
+This forced people to consume more sugars than whole foods, simply because they could not afford it.</p> [NIH]("https://pubmed.ncbi.nlm.nih.gov/19357400/?dopt=Citation")

 <p>Since fast food chains and convenience stores are on every block, they have become an easy way to get food.
 However, stores like these often offer less variety at higher prices.
 The quality of the produce is also lower than supermarkets.
-[NIH]("https://pubmed.ncbi.nlm.nih.gov/17881277/?dopt=Citation") When smaller stores stock healthier foods, people living in that area also eat better.
-[NIH]("https://pubmed.ncbi.nlm.nih.gov/18207475/?dopt=Citation") </p>
+[NIH]("https://pubmed.ncbi.nlm.nih.gov/17881277/?dopt=Citation") When smaller stores stock healthier foods, people living in that area also eat better.</p> [NIH]("https://pubmed.ncbi.nlm.nih.gov/18207475/?dopt=Citation")

 <p>As you can see, the food environment, what type of food is available and how much it costs and persuade people’s diets.
 The increased access to cheap and unhealthy food along with the urban lifestyle can lead to obesity and other health conditions. </p>